- Written by Dr.Mehmet Demircioglu

 The problem begins when technique names become louder than the medical plan.
 FUE, DHI, sapphire blades, implanter pens, or any other tool can sound impressive, but the real issue is whether the surgeon has examined the patient, planned the donor use, controlled the recipient area design, and accepted responsibility for complications if the plan is wrong.

-These questions are less glamorous than a tool name, but they are much more important.
-A patient can receive a poor result with a modern tool and a beautiful result with a simple instrument in the right hands.
+These questions are less glamorous than a tool name, but they are the questions that protect the result.
+A patient can receive a poor result with a modern tool and a natural result with a familiar instrument in the right hands.

 In my consultations, I often explain that a hair transplant is not a race to collect the newest device.
 It is a medical and artistic operation where many small decisions create one visible outcome.

-The confusing part is that many of these tools can be genuinely useful.
-That is why patients should not dismiss the technical details, but they should place them in the right order.
+The confusing part is that technical details still matter.
+Patients should not dismiss them, but they should place them in the right order.

 If a clinic starts the conversation with a tool before it understands the patient, the conversation is already upside down.

 No technique guarantees a better result by itself.
-I use Sapphire FUE in my own practice because I believe it can be very useful in the recipient area when it is used correctly, but I would never tell a patient that the sapphire blade alone creates the result.
+I use Sapphire FUE in my own practice because it can help me create precise recipient area channels when it is used correctly, but I never tell a patient that the sapphire blade alone creates the result.

 The same is true when patients compare DHI vs FUE.
-DHI can be useful in certain cases, and FUE can be excellent in certain cases.
-The question is not which name sounds better, but which approach fits your hair type, graft number, existing hair, scalp characteristics, and long term plan.
+DHI can fit certain cases, and FUE can be excellent in certain cases.
+I do not reduce this to which name sounds better.
+I ask which approach fits the hair type, graft number, existing hair, scalp characteristics, and long-term plan.

 A robotic system can help with consistency in some parts of extraction, but it still needs medical supervision and proper case selection.
 An implanter pen can help place grafts smoothly, but it can also damage grafts if the team does not understand loading, angle, depth, and tissue handling.

-The best technique is the technique that serves the plan.
+The right technique is the technique that serves the plan.
 When the plan is poor, even a beautiful instrument becomes a polished way to create a bad result.

-This is why I slow down when a clinic sells methods like menu items.
+I look more closely when a clinic sells methods like menu items.
 If the same patient is offered one result at one price with one tool and a better result at a higher price with another tool, the patient should ask what is really being sold.

-A good clinic should be able to explain why a method fits you without making you feel that every other method is primitive.
+A careful clinic will be able to explain why a method fits you without making you feel that every other method is primitive.
 In real surgery, different tools can be right in different hands and in different patients.

 For example, I may value a certain blade in the recipient area because it gives me control over channel creation.
-Another surgeon may achieve excellent work with a different instrument because his whole technique, team rhythm, and tissue handling are built around it.
+Another surgeon may achieve excellent work with a different instrument because that surgeon’s whole technique, team rhythm, and tissue handling are built around it.

 Patients often want one universal winner.
 Hair transplantation does not work that way.

 Tools do matter when they are chosen for a real surgical reason.
 In the donor area, punch size, punch sharpness, depth control, extraction angle, and spacing affect graft quality and scarring.
-A very small punch is not automatically better if it increases graft transection, and a larger punch is not automatically safer if it leaves more visible marks.
+A very small punch is not always better if it increases graft transection, and a larger punch is not simply safer if it leaves more visible marks.

 The donor area is not an unlimited resource.
 Every graft removed creates a small wound, and every extraction must respect the density and pattern of the surrounding hair.